Is your car an asset or a liability? With the average price of a new vehicle well over $35,000, this is a looming question for many Americans.

 Is a Car an Asset or a Liability?

-If you own your car, then it is an asset since it is something that has value.
-Plus, you can use it to produce value.
-For example, you could sell your vehicle or use it to make money driving for DoorDash or Uber.
+The car is an asset since it is something that has value.
 However, cars fall into a special category of assets called depreciating assets.

 Importantly, if you lease your car, then it is not an asset.
 Without ownership, you cannot count the value of the vehicle as an asset.
 Instead, it is a liability.